 Scheduling a defense requires:

 Prior completion of all other requirements.
 A defense may not be scheduled until all other requirements have been met, including the publication requirement.
 This means a first- or co-first-author research publication must be formally accepted prior to scheduling the defense.
+Please see the Publication Policy for details.
 Exceptions may be granted in special cases (see below).

 Notification of the student services coordinator.
 Once a defense date is scheduled, the student should notify the student services coordinator so the oral presentation can be publicized.
 The defense should not be scheduled at a time when GMB seminars or other major competing seminars (e.g., the departmental seminar for the advisor’s department) are held.
 In some cases, it might be possible to schedule the defense as part of a seminar series in the home department of the advisor.

 Scheduling a Defense Before the Publication Requirement Has Been Met

 For many students, the first-author publication is the last requirement to be met before scheduling the defense.
 Normally, the publication must be accepted prior to scheduling the defense.
 There may be cases in which students wish to hold the defense and submit the dissertation in time to meet a semester deadline, even when a manuscript to meet the publication requirement has not been formally accepted.
 In this case, a request must be made in writing to the Director of Graduate Studies.

 Important note on timing of the defense and completion of degree requirements: The Graduate School Handbook states, “Once students successfully defend their dissertation…no further research enrollments are necessary or permissible, and graduation should not be delayed beyond the next graduation cycle.”
 Implications of this are: